 The logic here is pretty self-evident.
 Wealthy people move just as much (if not more) than lower-income people.
 Since the number of transactions one agent can feasibly close in a year is relatively fixed, selling $1,000,000 homes is going to get you a much higher gross commission income (GCI) than selling $100,000 homes.

-Yes, there are notable exceptions, like Ben Caballero (ranked the No. 1 agent in the country by Real Trends for two years in a row), but exceptions to the rule do not prove the rule.
+Yes, there are notable exceptions, like Ben Caballero (ranked the No. 1 agent in the country by Real Trends for three years in a row), but exceptions to the rule do not prove the rule.
 If you go down the Real Trends 500 list, you’ll discover that the vast majority of highly successful agents work in wealthy areas.

 How to Become a Luxury Real Estate Agent—10 Easy Ways to Break Into the Luxury Market

 6. Take Branding & Marketing Seriously